Actual Revenue Compared to Budget

 Analysis of Performance

-At the end of Q3, revenue was over target by $29.9M in the combined governmental and enterprise funds.
-Governmental fund revenue exceeded its budget by $16.9M.
-Sales and Use Tax is $9.9M over budget, excluding rebate incentives.
-This growth represents an increase of $9.5M over the first nine months of 2013.
+Governmental fund revenue exceeded its budget by $28.6M.
+Sales and Use Tax is $18.8M over budget, excluding rebate incentives.
 The City budgeted for a 1.3% growth in sales tax for 2014; however, growth by year end was 8.7%.
 Property taxes came in $0.2M over budget and were $0.6M more than 2013.
 Revenue sharing from Larimer County Open Space tax (sales tax based) exceeded budget by $0.8M.
 Interest earnings exceeded budget by $1.1M.
-Heavy construction and growth activities are contributing to Capital Impact Fees being $4.6M higher than budgeted and Building Permits $0.9M higher than budget.
+Heavy construction and growth activities are contributing to Capital Impact Fees being $5.0M higher than budgeted and Building Permits and Review Fees are $2.2M higher than budget.

-Enterprise Fund revenue also exceeded its target by $13.0M, which can all be attributed to Utility Impact Fees driven by construction and growth activities.
+Enterprise Fund revenue also exceeded its target by $16.5M, which is nearly all be attributed to Utility Impact Fees driven by construction and growth activities.
 Included in that total is a special payment from Fort Collins-Loveland Water District per a newly signed agreement.
-Wastewater is seeing fewer customers using sub-meters than had been projected, resulting in its being $1.0M over forecast.
-Light and Power operating revenues are lower than budgeted by $2.2M and are less than the same periods last year by $0.8M.
+Wastewater is seeing fewer customers using sub-meters than had been projected, resulting in its being $1.8M over forecast.
+Light and Power operating revenues are lower than budgeted by $1.7M and are less than the same periods last year by $0.6M.
 The lower revenue in Light & Power is in contrast with an average rate increase of 2% in 2014.

 This metric covers differences from anticipated (budgeted) and actual revenue.
 Revenue includes taxes, fees, grants, fines, interest earnings, etc. Revenue is separated into Governmental and Enterprise depending on the activity it supports.
 Governmental revenues are typically taxes, grants and fines used to support police, streets, museum, fire and parks.
 Examples of Enterprise revenue are fees for energy, water, wastewater and golfing.